 The 12.1 megapixel Canon PowerShot D30 is waterproof down to a whopping 82 feet, shockproof from 6.5 feet, and freezeproof to 14 degrees — and heat resistant to 104 degrees.
 It has a 5x optical zoom.
-Quick question: Is the 12.1 megapixel rating substandard compared to 16 megapixels in similar cameras?
-Not necessarily because the sensors in cameras aren’t always able to collect and record light for each and every pixel, which often leaves you with “noisy” photos when shooting in tough conditions.
+Quick question: Is the 12.1 megapixel rating substandard compared to 16 megapixels in similar waterproof cameras?
+Not necessarily because the sensors in even the best waterproof cameras aren’t always able to collect and record light for each and every pixel, which often leaves you with “noisy” photos when shooting in tough conditions.

 The PowerShot D30 captures Full HD video at 1080p at 24 fps.
 You can choose from two dozen shooting modes.